6 Ways To Deal With Imposter Syndrome!

 Working in teams is difficult for people who experience imposter syndrome, as they see asking for help as a negative.

-They fear that doing so will mean that others will think that they can’t do their job, as opposed to being a normal part of life.
+They fear that doing so will mean that others will think that they can’t do their job, as opposed to it being a normal part of life.

 4. Inability To Delegate